-In 1975, Australian Law introduced the principle of no-fault divorce.
+In Australia, we have the principle of no-fault divorce.
 This means that in any divorce application, the Court does not consider the reasons why the marriage has ended.
 The only necessary ground for a divorce is that the marriage has irretrievably broken down.

-To apply for a divorce, you must satisfy a number of factors.
-These factors include that you and your spouse have lived separately and apart (although you may still be living under the same roof) for at least 12 months.
-You must also show that either party to the marriage, or both parties to the marriage:
+To apply for a divorce, you and your spouse must have been separated for at least 12 months.
+You must also show that either or both of the parties to the marriage:

 - regard Australia as your home and intend to live in Australia indefinitely.

-- are an Australian citizen by birth, descent or grant of Australian citizenship.
+- are an Australian citizen by birth, descent or grant of Australian citizenship; or

 - ordinarily live in Australia and have done so for 12 months immediately before filing for divorce.

-If there are children under 18 years of age, the court will also need to be satisfied that proper arrangements have been made for them.
+If you have children under 18 years of age, the Court will also need to be satisfied that there are proper parenting arrangements in place.

 When you file your divorce application, you will be given a court hearing date.
-Whether you will need to attend the hearing, depending on your circumstances and particularly whether you have children under the age of 18, you (or your solicitor) will be required to attend.
+You may not need to attend the hearing, depending on your circumstances.
+If you have children under the age of 18, you (or your solicitor) will be required to attend.

-Once your divorce order is final, you have 12 months to commence property settlement proceedings or spousal maintenance proceedings.
+Once your divorce order is final, you have 12 months to commence property settlement or spousal maintenance proceedings.
 It is important that you seek legal advice to determine the impact of time limits in the Family Court in your circumstances.